 The existing 33kV submarine cable was installed and first energised in May 1993 with a design life of 30 years.
-The 50 mm2 Copper submarine cable has twenty (20) cable joints (approximately every 750m) with a rating of 10MVA at 33kV.
+The 50 mm2 Copper submarine cable has twenty (20) cable joints (approximately every 750m) and has a normal rating of 10MVA at 33kV.

-According to the hydrographical survey that was carried out across Backstairs Passage, approximately 2.6km of the cable is laid on the sea bed at a depth of less than 25m (shallow water).
-The remaining 12km of cable was laid on the sea bed at a depth of more than 25m (deep sea) with a maximum depth of 61.5m.
-Eighteen (18) of the 20 cable joints in the existing cable (a known common point of cable failure) are located in deep sea, resulting in a high probability of a deep sea cable failure and consequently long repair time.
-Approximately 13.9km (95%) of the cable originally installed on the sea bed is now completely buried under the sandy sea bed.
+According to the hydrographical survey that was carried out across Backstairs Passage at the time of the existing cable's installation, approximately 2.6km of the cable is laid on the sea bed at a depth of less than 25m (ie shallow water).
+The remaining 12km of cable was laid on the sea bed at a depth of more than 25m (ie deep sea) with a maximum depth of 61.5m.
+Eighteen (18) of the 20 cable joints in the existing cable (a known common point of cable failure) are located in deep sea, resulting in a higher probability of a deep sea cable failure and consequently long repair time.
+Approximately 13.9km (95%) of the cable originally installed on the sea bed is now completely buried under sand through tidal and sea current movements.